-This database contains a collection of occupational limit values for hazardous substances gathered from 30 countries: various EU member states, Australia, Canada (Ontario and Québec), Israel, Japan, New Zealand, Singapore, South Korea, Switzerland, The People's Republic of China, Turkey, and the United States.
-Limit values of 2,063 substances are listed.
+This database contains a collection of occupational limit values for hazardous substances gathered from 33 lists from 28 countries: various European states, Australia, Canada (Ontario and Québec), Israel, Japan, New Zealand, Singapore, South Korea, The People's Republic of China, Turkey, and the United States.
+Limit values of 2,271 substances are listed.

 The chemical names of the substances were adopted from the nomenclature as used in the original sources for national limit values.
 Thus, for retrieval of substances, the use of CAS numbers is strongly recommended.
 For synonyms of the chemical names given, please refer to e. g.
 GESTIS substance database.